Ozzie Albies Player Props: Braves vs. Reds

 Ozzie Albies At The Plate

+- Albies has two home runs and two walks while hitting .229.

-- Albies is hitting .227 with a home run and two walks.
+- Albies is batting .200 with one homer during his last games and is on a four-game hitting streak.

-- Albies has had a base hit in nine of 11 games this year, and multiple hits once.
+- Albies has had a base hit in 10 of 12 games this year, and multiple hits once.

+- In 12 games played this season, he has gone deep in two of them.

+- Albies has driven in a run in four games this season (33.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.